-- 1. Credit committee is responsible for the overall credit policies and procedures of the Bank and currently approves all credit exposures above MNT 1 billion. - 2.
-Credit subcommittee is responsible for approving all credit exposures above MNT 500 million and up to MNT 1 billion. - Credit council is responsible for approving all credit exposures exceeding branch credit authorization limit and up to MNT 500 million. - 4.
-Branch credit council approves all loans except for salary and pension loan that amounts exceeding authorization limits of Branch director and up to authorization limit of Branch credit council - 5.
-Credit council approves salary and pension loans exceeding MNT 30 million. - 6.
+- 1. Credit committee is responsible for the overall credit policies and procedures of the Bank and currently approves all credit exposures above MNT 1.5 billion. - 2.
+Credit subcommittee is responsible for approving all credit exposures above MNT 800 million and up to MNT 1.5 billion. - 3.
+Credit council is responsible for approving all credit exposures exceeding branch credit authorization limit and up to MNT 500 million. - 4.
+Branch credit council approves all loans except for consumer loan, business micro loan, easy loan and car loans that amounts exceeding authorization limits of Branch director and up to authorization limit of Branch credit council. - 5.
+Credit council approves consumer loans exceeding MNT 50 million and business micro loan, easy loan and car loans exceeding MNT 100 million. - 6.
 Branch credit council, depending on the branch size approves credit exposures from MNT 100 million up to MNT 300 million.